-Renowned European researchers from the fields of men’s and gender studies form the core research team that will examine this subject: Jeff Hearn (University of Linköping, Sweden, and Hanken School of Economics, Helsinki, Finland), Øystein Gullvåg Holter (Centre for Gender Research, University of Oslo), Majda Hrzeniak (Peace Institute, Ljubljana), Elli and Christian Scambor (Männerberatung Graz), Sophia Belghiti-Mahut (Université de Montpellier).
+Renowned European researchers from the fields of men’s and gender studies form the core research team that examined this subject: Jeff Hearn (University of Linköping, Sweden, and Hanken School of Economics, Helsinki, Finland), Øystein Gullvåg Holter (Centre for Gender Research, University of Oslo), Majda Hrzeniak (Peace Institute, Ljubljana), Elli and Christian Scambor (Männerberatung Graz), Sophia Belghiti-Mahut (Université de Montpellier).

-Within this Europe-wide study, L&R Social Research will be responsible for project leadership and management (together with Dissens, Berlin) and the preparation of data from all over the EU in order to show by means of a European comparison how gender equality in terms of male participation can be assessed in the different EU and EFTA countries.
+Within this Europe-wide study, L&R Social Research was responsible for project leadership and management (together with Dissens, Berlin) and the preparation of data from all over the EU in order to show by means of a European comparison how gender equality in terms of male participation can be assessed in the different EU and EFTA countries.

 Team: Nadja Bergmann, Ferdinand Lechner